yeswework/fabrica-dev-kit/README.md

 -----------------------------|-------------|
 `init [options] [slug]`      | Start a new project folder called `[slug]` containing the `setup.yml` configuration file. `[slug]` must be unique and no other Docker Compose project should share this name.
 All optional arguments will be set in the `setup.yml` file and can be modified there before running `setup`.
-`setup [options]`            | Setup project based on setting on `setup.yml` file `config:url`                 | Update URLs in DB to match changes to WP container port set automatically by Docker (except for multisite projects, where a custom local host/domain is used).
+`setup [options]`            | Setup project based on setting on `setup.yml` file `config:url`                 | Update URLs in DB to match changes to WP container port set automatically by Docker.
 Output current access URLs and ports
 `config:resources [project]` | Configure Docker volumes to match resources' paths in the `config.yml` settings file if there are new resources under `[project]`.
 If no `[project]` is passed,  resources under `default` will be checked
 `config:all [project]`       | Run all project configuration tasks (`config:url` and `config:resources`)
 `urls`                       | Output current access URLs and ports